jkhsjdhjs/LedESP8266_esp-lua/README.md

 Simple LED controlling software written in Lua for ESP8266 microcontrollers running NodeMCU with a PCA9685 as PWM-Driver.

 ## Requirements:
-- ESP8266 running NodeMCU compiled with the following modules: bit, CJSON, file, GPIO, I²C, net, node, timer, UART, WiFi (you can compile your own custom firmware online and free here: https://nodemcu-build.com/)
+- ESP8266 running NodeMCU compiled with the following modules: bit, CJSON, file, GPIO, I²C, net, node, timer, UART, websocket, WiFi and with SSL Support enabled (you can compile your own custom firmware online and free here: https://nodemcu-build.com/)
 - PCA9685 PWM Driver
 - LED Strip (I am using a 12V strip)
 - ...